kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FrictionLosses.md

 h_L=0.0787\times \frac{100~\m}{0.1223~\m}\times \frac{\left(5~\m/\s\right)^2}{2(9.81~\m/s^2)}=82~\m
 $$

 Remember that the quantity $h_L$ is the energy loss per unit weight.
 We can write it as $h_L=82~\N\cdot \m/\N=82~{\rm J}/\N$.
-In practice this means that for every Newton of glycerin that flows through this system 82 joules of energy is dissipated.
+In practice this means that for every newton of glycerin that flows through this system 82 joules of energy is dissipated.

 </div>

+You should be aware of another commonly used expression for the friction loss in laminar flow known as the Hagen-Poiseuille equation,

+$$
+h_L=\frac{32\eta L v}{\gamma D^2}\,.
+$$

+The above expression can be obtained by substituting $f=64/\Re$ into Darcy's equation along with the Reynolds number for circular sections, $\Re=v D\rho/\eta$.
+It is therefore identical to the procedure of using $f=64/\Re$ in Darcy's equation.

 ## Friction losses in turbulent flows

 For turbulent flows we again use Darcy's equation, however in this case there is no longer a nice expression for the friction factor.
 The friction factor, $f$, must be found empirically (*i.e.* from experiment).
 It turns out that the friction factor depends on two dimensionless numbers; the Reynolds number and the *relative roughness* ($\epsilon/D$) of the pipe.

-The relative roughness is the ratio of $\epsilon$, a characteristic scale representing the roughness of the inside surface, over the pipe's diameter, $D$.
+The relative roughness is the ratio of $\epsilon$, a characteristic scale representing the roughness of the inside surface, divided by the pipe's inner diameter, $D$.
 Approximate values of pipe roughness for various materials are listed in the following table.

 <table class="table table-striped">
 <caption>